enfonica/enfonica-node/README.md

 ### Enfonica Messaging Client Library for Node.js

 This library uses version 'v1' of the Enfonica Messaging API.
-View the repo for more details: [nodejs-messaging](https://github.com/enfonica/enfonica-node/tree/master/libs/nodejs-messaging)
+View the repo for more details: [nodejs-messaging](https://github.com/enfonica/enfonica-node/tree/master/libs/nodejs-messaging).
+To view the documentation [click here.](https://enfonica.github.io/enfonica-node/messaging/)

 #### Installing the client library